 Wietelmann took to wearing eyeglasses during the 1944 season.
 After the war he hung on as a backup with the Braves and Pirates through the 1947 season, then spent five years in the Pacific Coast League with Sacramento and San Diego.
 Then came his first job as a manager, in 1953, with Wichita Falls (Tex.) of the Class B Big State League.

-Wietelmann had a little bit of professional pitching experience: 16 innings in three appearances with Hartford in 1941, an inning with the Braves in 1945, seven innings in three appearances with the Braves in 1946, then a total of 16 innings in a handful of games with San Diego in 1951-52.
+Wietelmann had a little bit of professional pitching experience: 16 innings in three appearances with Hartford in 1941, an inning with the Braves in 1945 (in which he allowed six runs), 6-2/3 innings in three appearances with the Braves in 1946, then a total of 16 innings in a handful of games with San Diego in 1951-52.
 But once Whitey started calling the shots, he started pitching more often.

 The Spudders won the Big State pennant in 1953 under their 34-year-old rookie manager.
 Wietelmann helped the cause by playing 33 games at shortstop, 27 at first base and 14 at second.
 But he also took the mound 20 times, completing seven of his ten starts, going 8-3 with a 3.47 ERA.
 (He also led the league in balks, with two.)
 An item in the August 26, 1953, Sporting News said Whitey “turned to pitching when his mound staff collapsed in July.”

 In 1954 Whitey moved up to Lincoln (Neb.) of the Class A Western League.
 It didn’t work out so well; he was replaced as manager on August 6 with the team in sixth place, and he was strafed on the mound, going 0-2 with a 9.00 ERA in 37 innings.
 But in 1955 Wietelmann got another chance, in a city that was getting another chance in professional baseball.